How Will The Election Affect The Stock Market?

 Sometimes we think I just have all these different accounts and funds so I’m diversified and if I’m diversified then I’m safe, right?

-The problem is that sometimes regardless of your diversification, the portfolios end up performing the same way because they’re all very highly coordinated.
 This means that if one goes up, the other one is going up and if one goes down, then the other goes down.